🛩️ Product groups

 Breaking changes

 For product changes that cause breaking API or configuration changes or major impact for users (or even just the impression of major impact!), the company plans migration thoughtfully.
-That means the product department and E-group:
+If the feature was released as stable (not experimental), the product group and E-group:

-2. Tested: Test out the migration ourselves, first-hand, as an engineer.
+- Tested: Test the migration thoroughly as engineers.

-3. Gamed out: We pretend we are one or two key customers and try it out as a role play.
+- Gamed out: Pretend we are one or two key customers and try it out as a role play.

-4. Adapt: If it becomes clear that the plan is insufficient, then fix it.
+- Adapt: If it becomes clear that the plan is insufficient, fix it.

-5. Communicate: Develop a plan for how to proactively communicate the change to customers.
+- Communicate: Create a plan for how to proactively communicate the change to customers.

 API changes